 Not every manager feels technicians should work directly with a computer.
 Greg Walsh, director of maintenance at New World Van Lines in Chicago, has been using Dossier at least since 1988.

 He still has managers and mechanics write out repair orders and reports, then forward them to his office for inputting to the Dossier system.
 "That way we know what's being done and where it's being done, and it adds to control," he explains.

 Trying to get mechanics at New World's main shops in Chicago and Houston, plus 14 smaller facilities, to use the same terminology would be difficult, whether they put it on paper or into a laptop computer.
 But clerks at his Chicago office can interpret what mechanics have written out and input everything in a common format that includes key words.
 Then he and others can read the information and use it to run the fleet.

 Warranty recovery is also done pretty much the old-fashioned way, by phone, email and paperwork, and sending in failed parts where it's required and makes sense.
 But Dossier advises headquarters when a part is still under warranty and credit is due.
-Other systems

 Dossier isn't the only maintenance management program that can help fleets handle warranty recovery more efficiently.
 For instance, TMT Fleet Maintenance software from TMW Systems has a warranty management module that tracks the unit, system, or component under warranty by automatically creating the warranty master records.
 It also provides daily warranty reports, failed parts analysis, warranty claims preparation and claims analysis.
 You can do this for OEM, extended-warranty and aftermarket parts, with features that prepare warranty claims and credit warranty recoveries to units for accurate cost capture.